 At least that's what the people thought from the outside about her 'luxury life'.

 The reality, however, did not match.
 The modeling made her insecure, gave a negative self-image and even revealed an eating disorder.
-For the introvert girl who originally lived on the Crimean peninsula, the cultural change was like a slap in the face, and in the end it became too much for her.
+For the introvert girl who originally lived on the Crimean peninsula, the cultural change insane, but she felt in love with New York.
+So much that she decided that she wanted to stay there.

 She has exchanged walking on a catwalk for two minimum-wage jobs.